FAQ

 What’s in a name?

 Back in 1984, there was one meaning for the word Hacker. it was a very complimentary, very positive word.
 Sadly, there’s now another definition, with quite the opposite meaning.
 The definition created by the media means something very negative.
-Because the attendees to the conference feel very strongly that we should not give up the original positive meaning of the word, we decided to have two very different names for the conference.

 Who is Invited to the Conference?